 - Mail: If you’re not in a rush and you’d like to dust off some envelopes, you can close a credit card via old-school post.
 You may want to send your request as a certified letter so you can ensure it's received.

-However you make the request, always ask the issuer to send written confirmation of the closed account, including information about any lingering amounts owed.
-This will alert you to residual interest that may have been charged between your last billing cycle’s closing date and your last payment.
+This will alert you to any residual interest that may have been charged between your last billing cycle’s closing date and your last payment.

 If the confirmation can only be sent via mail, double-check that the issuer has your current address.
 Once you receive the confirmation letter, take a photo and save it.